Scabies

 • The area around your nipples.

 Anyone can get scabies.
-It’s not a disease caused by poor hygiene.
+It’s not a disease you get from poor hygiene.
 Some people are more likely to get scabies, including:

 • People who live in close, crowded conditions.

 • Infants and children.
-(Children have a lot of close physical contact with their parents, friends, family members and classmates.)
+(Children have a lot of close physical contact with their caregivers, friends, family members and classmates.)

 • People who are elderly, especially those living in nursing homes.